My notes on Parashat Bamidbar

 ————-

-(This note is uploaded on July 18, 2022.
+(This note was uploaded on July 18, 2022.
 The uploading date shown by the system was manually set, only to arrange the articles in proper order.)